Next Start

 If you’re considering a career as a diesel mechanic, you may be wondering, “How much does a diesel mechanic make?”

-Like most fields, a diesel mechanic’s salary is dependent on several factors, including location, industry and experience.
-According to the Bureau of Labor Statistics, the median annual salary for diesel service technicians and mechanics in the United States was $54,360 in May 2022.29 This means half of diesel technicians earned more and half earned less.
+Like most fields, a diesel technician's salary is dependent on several factors, including location, industry and experience.
+According to the Bureau of Labor Statistics, the median annual salary for diesel service technicians and mechanics in the United States was $58,970 in May 2023.29 This means half of diesel technicians earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

 Due to the growing popularity of diesel cars and light trucks, diesel mechanics will be needed to repair and maintain these vehicles.
 Additionally, more freight is continuing to be shipped across the country with diesel-powered trucks wherever trains and pipelines are not available or economical, which creates opportunities for diesel mechanics.
 The BLS states that workers who have completed post-secondary education should have the best job opportunities,1 followed by graduates of accepted high school automotive programs.

 Most of our grads start out working as entry-level technicians or in other entry-level roles.
-As with any industry, over time, you may be able to advance in your career with experience and hard work.77 Some entry-level diesel mechanic jobs include heavy equipment repair techs, agricultural techs or power generation techs.
+As with any industry, over time, they may be able to advance in their career with experience and hard work.77 Some entry-level diesel mechanic jobs include heavy equipment repair techs, agricultural techs or power generation techs.

-With experience and training, you may be able to advance in the industry and choose a path toward one of the highest paying diesel mechanic jobs, which can include roles like marine diesel mechanic or power generation technician.5
+With experience and training, graduates may be able to advance in the industry and choose a path toward one of the highest paying diesel mechanic jobs, which can include roles like marine diesel mechanic or power generation technician.6

 Overall, the future looks promising for those interested in becoming a diesel mechanic.
 As the field continues to grow and advance due to changes in technology, those skilled in the trade can pursue exciting opportunities.